 Interest Rate Swaps: Snap-on enters into interest rate swaps to manage risks associated with changing interest rates related to the company's fixed rate borrowings.
 Interest rate swaps are accounted for as fair value hedges.
 The differentials paid or received on interest rate swaps are recognized as adjustments to "Interest expense" on the accompanying Condensed Consolidated Statements of Earnings.
-The change in the fair value of the derivative is recorded in "Notes payable and current maturities of long-term debt" and "Long-term debt" on the accompanying Condensed Consolidated Balance Sheets as of September 26, 2020, and December 28, 2019, respectively.
-The notional amount of interest rate swaps outstanding and designated as fair value hedges was \$100.0 million as of both September 26, 2020 and December 28, 2019.
+The change in fair value of the designated and qualifying derivative is recorded in "Long-term debt" on the accompanying Condensed Consolidated Balance Sheets.
+The notional amount of interest rate swaps outstanding and designated as fair value hedges was \$100.0 million as of both June 27, 2020 and December 28, 2019.